 - Preheat oven to 400˚ F. Quarter Brussels Sprouts and toss with sambal oelek.
 Roast until the Brussels sprouts are tender and browning, 20 to 25 minutes.

 - In a stock pot, heat olive oil over medium heat.
 Add in onion and cook for 3 to 4 minutes, just to soften.
 Stir in the garlic, ginger, and soy sauce.
 Add in the water, bring to a boil, reduce to a simmer, and cook for 15 minutes.
 Pass through a sieve, discarding the onion mixture.
 Return ginger broth to the pan and add in the broth.
 Bring to a boil, reduce to a simmer, and add the noodles.
 Cook until the noodles are tender, 7 to 8 minutes.
 Stir in the 1 tablespoon of the miso, taste and add more as desired.
 Remove noodles from the heat.

 - In a small pan, add water, enough so you know will cover the eggs.
-Add the eggs and cook for 7 minutes then remove the eggs and transfer to an ice bath.
+Bring to a boil, add the eggs, and cook for 7 minutes.
+Remove the eggs and quickly transfer to an ice bath.

 - Assemble the ramen by dividing the noodles into 2 bowls and adding half the Brussels sprouts to each bowl.
 Add in the eggs and top with diced scallions and toasted sesame seeds.